0xferit/potential-eureka/_posts/2017-07-18-Tetriminoe-Rotation.md

 title:  "Easy Tetriminoe Rotation"
 date:   14-7-2017
 categories: programming
-excerpt: Representing a tetriminoe in the minimum matrix, transposing and reversing the orders of columns yields clockwise 90 degrees rotation of the
+excerpt: By representing a tetriminoe in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.
 ---

 {{ page.title }}